 The architecture should also support data virtualization, allowing application developers to manipulate data without knowledge of the underlying data stores.
 The platform needs to support database technologies including relational data stores, distributed file systems, key-value stores, graph stores as well as legacy applications and systems such as SAP, OSIsoft PI, and SCADA systems.

-Re-engineering processes across an organization requires a consistent semantic (object) model across the enterprise.
-An enterprise AI platform must support a semantic model that represents objects and their relationships independent of the underlying persistence data formats and stores.
-In contrast to passive entity / object models in typical modeling tools, the object model must be active and interpreted by the platform at runtime providing significant flexibility to handle object model and schema changes.
+Re-engineering processes across an organization requires a consistent object model across the enterprise.
+An enterprise AI platform must support an object model that represents entities (such as assets, products, and customers) and their relationships independent of the underlying persistence data formats and stores.
+In contrast to passive entity / object models in typical modeling tools, the object model must be active and interpreted by the platform at runtime providing significant flexibility to handle potential changes dynamically.
 The platform should support changes to the object model, versioned, and immediately active without need to re-write application code.

 In order to enable developers to rapidly build applications that leverage the best components, an enterprise AI platform must provide a comprehensive catalog of AI-based software services.
 This catalog of AI microservices should be published and available enterprise-wide, subject to security and authorization access controls.